Unratedpupet/Obsidian/School/Bioinformatics/Systems Biology Project One.md

 - Running the TRIMMING using trim_galore.
 Took a little bit to figure out the for loops in bash, but working now for 1+ hour.
 - Next is going to be the MAPPING, which should also take time.
 I hope, I finished the mapping.slurm script, but will have to wait to see what happens.
 - After the MAPPING, I need to run the SORTING and INDEXING
-	- It is the BAMINDEX.slurm file that still needs to be scripted #TODO
+	- It is the BAMINDEX.slurm file that still needs to be scripted
 - Counting comes next. #TODO
 -